SophiaH67/hololive_archiver/README.md

 ## Setup (ubuntu)
 !!
 THIS IS UNSUPPORTED !!

-To run the required API server, follow setup instructions on [this page](https://github.com/cst0601/holo_schedule_api)
+If you really want to, you can run the API server yourself by [following these instructions](https://github.com/cst0601/holo_schedule_api).
+Then when running, set the API_URL environment variable to ``your ip:port/schedules``

 To run the archiver, run the following
 ```bash